All Episodes

 alex jones

-Because it's on the border with Europe.
+It's their main industrial center because it's around the border with Europe.

 Russia has destroyed their own infrastructure.

-Russia with the Ukrainians, that's the same, it's like co a German shepherd versus an Alsatian.
+Russia with the Ukrainians, that's the same.

-Just a different variety of German shepherd.
+Just a different variety of German Shepherd.

 I mean, it's literally where Russia started a thousand years ago.